fastrgv/Asud/README.md

 Algorithms have been added to detect and display hidden (or naked) pairs, triples, & quads, whose display can be toggled.

-The default display shows all candidate digits in the center of each cell.
+The default display shows automatically calculated candidate digits in the center of each cell.
-However, one can toggle a Minimal view that just shows
+For simple puzzles, one can toggle a Manual mode that just shows manually-inserted pen or pencil mark numerals.
-a) known singles, b) aligned box-digit-pairs.
-This minimal display could allow easier pattern recognition.

 Sudoku fans that get stuck will find that this app can help them to get a new perspective, using any PC or laptop.